 Our methodology article provides further information around the survey design, how we process data, and how data are analysed.
+The Quality and Methodology Information explains the strengths and limitations of the data, methods used, and data uses and users.

-10. Strengths and limitations
+11. Strengths and limitations

-More information on strengths and limitations of the data is available in the Coronavirus (COVID-19) Infection Survey statistical bulletin
+More information on strengths and limitations of the data is available in Coronavirus (COVID-19) Infection Survey QMI and in the Coronavirus (COVID-19) Infection Survey statistical bulletin.

-11. Related links
+12. Related links